-All dietary supplement products are required to carry a supplement facts panel that indicates the ingredients, number of active ingredients in each serving as well as other products like flavorings, binders and fillers.
+All dietary supplement products are required to carry a supplement facts panel that indicates the ingredients, a number of active ingredients in each serving as well as other products like flavorings, binders, and fillers.
 Manufacturers will also show the suggested serving sizes, but you may use or your healthcare provider might recommend a different amount appropriate for you.

 Understand Safety And Risk Elements

 Most supplements on the market have active ingredients that may have a profound effect, even after testing in labs on animals using ear tag technology.
 It is critical you are well aware of side effects, especially if you are taking a new product.
 In most cases, supplements have adverse side effects if taken in place of prescribed medicines.

 Some dietary supplements also seem to interact with certain prescription drugs in ways that are likely to cause problems.
 For example, Vitamin K may reduce Coumadin, a blood thinner, ability to prevent blood clotting; and antioxidants like vitamin E may reduce the effectiveness of certain cancer chemotherapy.

 Remember, some ingredients in dietary supplements are also added to various foods like breakfast cereals.
 This means you may already be getting more than enough, and more is not always better.
 Taking more than required may increase the risk of experiencing different side effects.

 If consuming nutritious foods is not within your capacity, some supplements can help provide the required minimum amounts of essential nutrients.
 However, you should not replace food with supplements.
 The internet has some good resources that will help you eat well such as MyPlate and Dietary Guidelines for Americans.